jamesscottbrown/cv/cv.md

 ## Education

 *  2014-2019: **D.Phil student** on the 4-year EPSRC/BBSRC [Synthetic Biology Centre for Doctoral Training](http://www.synbio-cdt.ac.uk/) program at the University of Oxford, supervised by **Prof. Antonis Papachristodoulou** (Department of Engineering Science, University of Oxford).
-My research focused on design tools for synthetic biology, and in particular the visualisation and human-computer interaction problems that must be addressed for these to be effective.
+My research focused on design tools for synthetic biology, and in particular the visualization and human-computer interaction problems that must be addressed for these to be effective.

 * **BA and M.Eng (Cantab)** conferred 2014.
 I read Part IA and IB (first and second year) of the Natural Sciences Tripos, and then Part IIA and IIB (third and fourth year) of the Engineering Tripos.